toolpath/syil/README.md

 Example MDI Command Without Inspect Reporting: G65 "PROBERECTANGULARBOSS" A54 B3 C2 D-.5 Q1

 **PROBEPOCKET**

 The Probe Pocket macro probes all internal sides of a pocket and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the length of the pocket in X and the C argument is the width of the pocket in Y. The D argument enables inspection reporting which pops up a calculated length and width after the routine finishes.
+`A` is the selected work coordinate(G54-59).
+`B` is the length of the pocket in X
+`C` is the width of the pocket in Y.
+`Q` enables inspection reporting which pops up a calculated length and width after the routine finishes.

 The Probe should be roughly centered and inside of the pocket before beginning.

 ![probeRectangularPocket](images/probeRectangularPocket.png)